SomedudeX/py-calculator/README.md

 - Type the following

-Future updates are planned but not guaranteed; I will update it periodically when I have time.
+This project has been deprecated; I will only update it periodically when I have time and interest to do so. (i.e. updating if I feel like it)

 Releases and further documentation can be found on the right, and source code is found above.